-This fun and innovative program provides an opportunity for students to reflect on their leadership-related experiences and increase their personal skills.
 The program invites outside speakers to present sessions on a broad range of topics.
 A capstone portfolio is an opportunity for students to display leadership learning and activities in one place.
 The portfolio should demonstrate that students are equipped with the superior knowledge, skills, perspectives, and experiences associated with leadership development.
-Students completing the program will earn a certificate in leadership from the Division of Student Affairs
+Students completing the program will earn a certificate in leadership from the Division of Student Affairs.

-Students must attend a minimum of ten leadership seminars to attain certification during the 2013-2014 academic year.
+Students must attend a minimum of 10 leadership seminars to attain certification during the 2016-2017 academic year.
 A student may submit for approval activities outside of the scheduled programs to count toward their total.
 Programs may include speakers, colloquium events, cultural events, or other-high impact activities completed on or off campus.

 - Introduction and Personal Leadership Statement

-- Updated resume reviewed by Career Services office
+- Updated resume reviewed by Center for Career Development

 - Reflections on leadership activities and seminars

 Portfolios will be presented to a panel of educators during the spring semester.
 Leadership certificates will be awarded at the Spring Student Affairs Awards Ceremony.

 - Who you are and why you participated in the program